wut19/wall-x/csrc/README.md

 # Fusion Operators (CSRC)

-High-performance CUDA kernels for accelerating model training.
+High-performance CUDA kernels for accelerating model training, with specialized support for multimodal and MoE architectures.

 ## Operators